 This master thesis has attempted to solve a particular problem in a new way with the application of blockchain technology.
 In particular, the MediTrail portal should be the first system that provides patients with power and knowledge over their data in the form of an auditable access log for their medical data.
 The goal of this chapter is to determine the extent to which the MediTrail prototype actually solves Ms. De Jong's problem - and that of many other patients.

 7.1.1 Fulfillment of accountability and validation requirements

-The requirements to the system to satisfy the research goals as described in Chapter 2 are the following:
+The requirements to the system to satisfy the research goals as described in chapter 2 are accountability on access and validation of entires.